Contact Us

 Methodology

-We collected AI rollup funding data from technology newsletters and industry reports, focusing on disclosed investment amounts and the number of participating investors.
+We collected AI rollup funding data from technology startup news, industry publications and reports, press releases, company websites, and investor announcements, including TechCrunch, BusinessWire, Reuters, and PR Newswire.
+We focused on disclosed investment amounts and the number of participating investors.
 The dataset is aggregated by year to track how funding has evolved since 2024.

 Investor activity in AI rollups